The information in this article is up to date for tax year 2026 (returns filed in 2027).

 Married Filing Jointly (MFJ) is the most common tax filing status for married couples, and for good reason.
 It offers several benefits that can lead to a lower tax bill.
 When you file jointly, you can combine your incomes, deductions, and credits, which often results in a lower overall tax liability.

-One of the significant advantages of filing jointly is the increased standard deduction.
-For the tax year 2024, the standard deduction for couples filing jointly is $29,200, which is significantly higher than if you were to file separately.
+One of the significant advantages of filing a joint return is the increased standard deduction.
+For the tax year 2026, the standard deduction for married filing jointly is $32,200, which is significantly higher than if you were to file separately.
 Additionally, filing jointly allows you to deduct more medical expenses, claim a higher standard deduction, and benefit from a lower effective tax rate.
 Certain tax credits, such as the Earned Income Tax Credit and the Child and Dependent Care Credit, are also more accessible when you file jointly.

 When Married Filing Separately Is More Beneficial